MicrosoftDocs/azure-docs/articles/operator-insights/data-product-create.md

         Select **Next**.
     1. Select your region.
 1. In the Advanced tab of the **Create a Data Product** page:
-    1. Enable Purview if you are integrating with Azure Purview.
+    1. Enable Purview if you're integrating with Microsoft Purview.

         Select the subscription for your Purview account, select your Purview account, and enter the Purview collection ID.
-    1. Enable Customer managed key if you are using CMK for data encryption.
+    1. Enable Customer managed key if you're using CMK for data encryption.
     1. Select the user-assigned managed identity that you set up as a prerequisite.
     1. Carefully paste the Key Identifier URI that was created when you set up Azure Key Vault as a prerequisite.
-    1. If you are integrating with Purview, owners are mandatory.
+    1. If you're integrating with Purview, owners are mandatory.
 Select **Add owner**, enter the email address, and select **Add owners**.
 1. In the Tags tab of the **Create a Data Product** page, select or enter the name/value pair used to categorize your data product resource.
 1. Select **Review + create**.
 1. Select **Create**.
-Your Data Product instance will be created in about 20-25 minutes.
+Your Data Product instance is created in about 20-25 minutes.

 ## Copy sample data to the ingestion endpoint